tornadoweb/tornado/docs/web.rst

    Implement any of the following methods (collectively known as the HTTP verb methods) to handle the corresponding HTTP method.
+   These methods can be made asynchronous with one of the following
+   decorators: `.gen.coroutine`, `.return_future`, or `asynchronous`.

    .. automethod:: RequestHandler.get
    .. automethod:: RequestHandler.post